jobber-app/jobber/README.md

 The app can then be accessed at 0.0.0.0:3000/app

 ## Current state of development
-The backend is mostly finished.
+The backend is mostly finished, excepting a few minor model changes and some controller upgrades for the API.
+The frontend requires a couple more UI components and communication (model & REST) with the server has yet to be configured.

 ## Future development plans
 Planned improvements include: